Navigating Career Change and Transitions: Is a Career Coach Your Compass?

 5. Understand the Logistics: Clarify the logistics of the coaching engagement, including the frequency of sessions, duration, mode (in-person or virtual), and cost.
 Ensure that these details align with your preferences and constraints.

-6. Consider Specialisations: Some career coaches specialise in specific areas, such as executive coaching, career transition for specific industries, or life coaching with a career focus.
+6. Consider Specialisations: Some career coaches specialise in specific areas, such as executive coaching, career transition for particular industries, or life coaching with a career focus.
 Choose a coach whose specialisation matches your career change needs.

 By thoroughly vetting potential career coaches and considering these factors, you can find a coach who will be a true partner in your career transformation journey, providing the support, accountability, and guidance needed to navigate your path to a new and fulfilling career.